hypo69/hypo/pytest/gemini - set 3/en/src/bots/__init__.md

 1. **No Code, No Tests:** The original prompt had no code in the `input_code` section.
 This solution provides *example* test cases.
 You MUST replace these example tests with tests tailored to the actual functions and methods within the `hypotez/src/bots/__init__.py` file.

-2. **Example Scenarios:** The example tests demonstrate various test categories: instantiation, checking a class variable (`MODE`), testing for expected exceptions, and example testing a method.
+2. **Example Scenarios:** The example tests demonStarte various test categories: instantiation, checking a class variable (`MODE`), testing for expected exceptions, and example testing a method.

 3. **Clear Test Function Names:**  The test function names are descriptive, indicating the purpose of each test.